 No, visitors are not allowed to touch the apes.
 Chimpanzees and orangutans are many times stronger than a human and could potentially be dangerous.
 The sanctuary’s trained caregivers never go into the habitats or night houses with the apes.* The orangutans and chimpanzees are shifted into another area on a daily basis for staff to clean their habitats, night houses, and chute systems.

-We do not breed apes at the sanctuary.
+We do not intentionally breed apes at the sanctuary.
 With a life expectancy of over 50 years in captivity, it would be irresponsible to intentionally breed great apes and add more individuals to a life of captivity when there are already so many in need of rescue.

 None of the apes at the sanctuary are able to be released into the wild.
 They were all raised in captivity by humans and lack the basic survival skills that would have been taught to them by their chimpanzee or orangutan mothers in the wild.
 And unfortunately, the rainforests and wild habitats are rapidly disappearing due to the palm oil trade, logging, and mining.
 Therefore, we provide permanent lifetime care to all of the residents at the sanctuary.